minhta16/catalog-react-frontend/README.md

 ## Multiple environments deploying

-To change the setting for each environments, you can change the `REACT_APP_ENV` setting in `.env` to either `local` or `dev` depends on where you are deploying.
-You can edit these deploy settings in `src/envConfig/`.
-For now, only the `API_ROOT` attribute is available and you can change that to alter the URL of API requests.
+To change the setting for each environments:<br>
+ - Change the `REACT_APP_ENV` setting in `.env` to either `local` or `dev` depends on where you are deploying
+ - You can edit these deploy settings in `src/envConfig/`.
+You can have shared configuration by adding them to `base.js`
+ - For now, only the `API_ROOT` attribute is available and you can change that to alter the URL of API requests.